DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-induction-tutor-materials.md

 - they have received feedback as they have practised the skill (for example, giving instructions) from observations
 - they have continued to practise the new skill through subsequent lessons

 This is an example of receiving support and guidance when practising something.
-Deliberate practice can be broken down into the following stages.
+Deliberate practice can be broken down into the following stages:

 1. Isolate the skill.
 2. Develop the skill.